I’ve been studying leadership for years, and share so many thoughts about it here.

 The little things are often bigger deals and cause more problems in an organization than the big things.

-Enthusiasm in a leader is contagious.
+Enthusiasm is contagious – in a leader too!

 When a leader says, “I don’t know”, it welcomes the input of others on a team.